Fakorede/fabcodes/ck8uq9xq700ablcs1rmd4na8w.md

 ## Executable vs Library Packages

 ### Executable Packages
-A package is an executable if it starts with the `package main` statement.
-Every executable should have a `main()` function which serves as the entry point of an executable program.
+These are programs that can be run from the command line.
+A program is executable if it starts with the `package main` statement.
+Every executable program should have a `main()` function which serves as the entry point of an executable program.

 An example of an executable program is one i have written in this [post](https://fabcodes.hashnode.dev/the-classic-hello-world-program-in-go-ck8syp9cm00380fs12jyrolnh).

 ### Library Packages
-Library Packages encourage us to build upon existing code, think reusability.
+These are reusable pieces of code that are used by other programs to perform certain tasks.
+They encourage us to build upon existing code.
 They are non-executable and can be imported into any GO program.

 A Library Package does not have a `main()` function.
 Functions in a Library Package can have any name and should be capitalized for it to be accessible outside the package.